bitpay/wallet/README.md

 > **Note:** Other browser extensions could have access to Copay internal data and compromise the user's private key when running Copay as a web page.
 For optimal security, you should disable all third-party browser extensions when using Copay in this manner.

+### Using homebrew
+Copay is available on the [homebrew](http://brew.sh) package manager on Mac OS X. If homebrew is installed then simply do

+    brew cask install copay

 ## Build Copay App Bundles

 ### Android